How To Illuminate Flag Poles, Chimneys, Sheds, And Gazebos

 There’s nothing more beautiful on a breezy spring night or warm summer evening than moonlight whispering in soft beams through tree boughs to your deck below.
 With landscape lighting, you won’t have to worry about clouds blocking your moonlight ever again with a simple technique.
 Read on for our tips for getting this beautiful permanent moonlight.

-Moonlighting imitates the natural light of the moon in your yard.
+Moon lighting imitates the natural light of the moon in your yard.
 This type of lighting is subtle, elegant, and creates a ton of ambiance.

-What Is Moonlighting?
+What Is Moon Outdoor Lighting?

-Moonlighting, generally speaking, isn’t used for security or for task lighting – it’s soft, utilizes the natural movement of the trees so you’re looking for that sweet spot of providing light without being bright or harsh.
+Moon outdoor lighting, generally speaking, isn’t used for security or for task lighting – it’s soft, utilizes the natural movement of the trees so you’re looking for that sweet spot of providing light without being bright or harsh.
 Light cast down from above, often filtered through trees and other features, results in a soft, full moon glow, regardless of the actual moon or the weather.
 As such, a tree with a large canopy is the best candidate for a moonlighting installation.

 One of the reasons moonlight is so beautiful is its subtlety.
 The soft glow from a round silver sickle creates ambience and romance in a way that bright yellow outdoor lighting cannot.
 So, when you’re mimicking the moon with your Nite Time Décor landscape lighting, imitate its softness as well.
 Use low voltage landscape lighting to create your moonlight effect.